WhitespaceVentures/eamli-operator-docs/README.md

 Check out the [quick start guide](https://eamli.com/quickstart), for getting the eamli operator up and running

 ## Configuration
-For full configuration options, see  https://eamli.com/config
+For full configuration options, see the [configuration guide](https://eamli.com/config)

 ## Limitations
 Only `x86-64` platforms are supported by this operator.

 ## SecurityContextConstraints Requirements
 The `restricted` security context constraint (SCC) is used for the operator.

+You can also apply the [eamli SCC](https://whitespaceventures.github.io/eamli-operator-docs/SCC.html), to limit the permissions applied to eamli resources

 ## Quick start
 To get started with the eamli operator check out the [Quickstart guide](/QuickStart.md) (Openshift)